 Sometimes, the open road calls, and you must answer — with a recreational vehicle (RV).
 You’ve made a budget, daydreamed about the trips you’ll take, and now you’re ready to buy!
-Here’s a checklist you can use if you’re wondering how to buy an RV:
+Just like with any other big first-time purchase, you need to carefully consider the possibilities so you make the right choice for you.
+This RV buying guide will help you weigh your options — it’s your buyer’s roadmap if you’re wondering how to buy an RV.

-Yes, four-season RVs are an option for the winter camper.
+Four-season RVs are perfect for the winter camper.
 Things like insulation and heated tanks can make all the difference between a great experience and a terrible one when the temperatures drop.
 Likewise, if you’re attached to your A/C in the summer, your opinion probably won’t change once you’re on the road.

 Capacity is important if you’re travelling with a crew.
 Your kids (and you!) might need separate spaces for when you’re experiencing too much togetherness.
 A bigger kitchen might be a necessity, as could a bathtub (especially if your children are very young).

 In this day and age, you’d really be roughing it if you didn’t have Wi-Fi.
 Is your potential RV compatible with internet, GPS or satellite?
+Consider the features in a newer model if you’re between buying a new or used RV.
 These could all be very handy, especially when travelling to more remote locations.

-Last but not least, don’t forget insurance!
+Last but not least, don’t forget RV insurance!
+This insurance offers different coverage than a normal auto policy.
+Owners buying an RV for the first time should get acquainted with coverage types.
 Still have questions about protecting your new investment?
 Contact your local Farm Bureau agent.
 Your agent can help ensure that you have all the coverage you need to keep you on the road.